shjang7/daily_tech_journal/README.md

 # Daily Tech Journal

+## React
+#### Component (17.feb.2020)
+A component is a minimal, self-contained, small entity that describes a part of the UI.<br /> One application UI can be shattered into smaller components.

+A component can manage subcomponents.

+Components are also reusable. <br />We can use the same component in multiple places.

+#### State and props (06.feb.2020)
+React component can handle data using props and state.

+Props(properties) is the data what parent component gives child component.<br />
+Once the child component get props, it cannot be modified.

+State is defined with a default value when a component mounts and can be changed.<br />

+Props are a component's configuration, props also includes callback functions.<br />
+State is a data structure.

+#### Why Hooks are preferred than using classes (28.jan.2020)
+Hooks provide intuitive API such as useState, useEffect. <br />Using Hooks, we can abstract state-related logic, and it enables us to reuse and share that logic.

 ## Ruby on Rails
 ### Skinny Controllers, Skinny Models, Fat Services (13.feb.2020)
 Traditionally, it has the term "Skinny Controllers, Fat Models". <br />